Gut Instinct: To Love (Coffee

 “I don’t go crazy,” she says.

 I pause.
 This is a critical conversational juncture.
-One misspoken modifier, one unclear adjective could spell doom—or, more likely, a few days when our bedroom relations are as chilly as the North Pole.
+One misspoken modifier, one unclear adjective could spell doom—or, more likely, a few days when our relations are as chilly as the North Pole.

 Solving this dilemma is simple: fill our metal French press with several fat scoops of dark-roasted Gorilla coffee or, more recently, beans from Brooklyn Heights bulk-food emporium Sahadi’s.
 Here, amid bins of cheap nuts and dried fruit, a pound of fine coffee—as black as beaches after the BP oil spill—runs as low as five smackers.
 At prices like these, anybody can become a caffeine fiend!
 Anybody!

 Anyway, the problem is not cost.
 It’s quantity.
 Our French press only makes a bit more than two mugs of coffee.
 In a just world, we’d split the coffee even-steven.
 Half for you, half for me, makes a happy family.
 However, my girlfriend loves to drink from enormous vessels.
-Her water glass is a liter beer stein she filched from Astoria’s Bohemian Beer Garden. (“They have tons.
-They’ll never miss a glass,” she says, like a criminal angling for a score.)

-Then there’s her coffee mug.
-It’s so big, several goldfish could spend an afternoon swimming around and never touch tails.
+Her coffee mug is so big, several goldfish could spend an afternoon swimming around and never touch tails.
 Filling it requires nearly a full French press, leaving me a couple inches of grounds-strewn wake-up juice.

 “Just make more,” she says, her glasses merrily fogging with coffee steam.
 I get steamed.
 I could make more, but that’s not the point.
 It’s share and share alike.
-I try explaining this to her, but when you’re dealing with addicts, common sense doesn’t always make sense.
+I try explaining this to her, but reasoning can be lost in long-term relationships.

 “With the Filtron, you’ll see, smell and taste a cup of coffee that’s beyond compare,” the ad copy touted.
 More appealing: the picture of a milk bottle–size carafe containing dark, concentrated coffee, enough to make 45 or 50 normal cups of java.
 I saw our coffee wars dissolving like Kool-Aid in water.
 I bought Filtron.
 I followed instructions.
 I made cold-brewed coffee possessing an unparalleled richness, with a smooth character and nary an iota of oily acidity.
 In the words of the copywriter, it was beyond compare.